 zip, rar or 7z file.

-Zip files should be automatically supported by your OS and may show up as compressed files.
+Your OS should automatically support Zip files and may show up as compressed files.
 Rar and 7z files may require you to download some software to extract them.

 Recommended software:

-7-Zip is installed using the .exe you download, following the instructions on-screen.
+After you instal 7-Zip using the .exe you download, following the instructions on-screen.

 Once you installed one of this software, create a new folder somewhere you can keep track of (on your desktop for instance) and place your downloaded graphics zip, rar or 7z in it.